stelzinga/MF/Management_Framework-Appendix.md

 Because they can be used in many different manners by different people, this note will not prescribe particular uses.
 ________________________________________
 ## Eisenhower Matrix (Framework)
-The *Eisenhower Matrix* or *Eisenhower Decision Tree* or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, general during WWI and 34th President of the USA who used it to manage his time.
+The *Eisenhower Matrix* or *Eisenhower Decision Tree* or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, a USA general during WW II and 34th President of the USA who used it to manage his time.
 The decision tree is based on *two dimensions* of Tasks.
 These dimensions are *urgency* and *importance* and are used by a Manager to decide what to do with each Tasks coming his way.
 Note that instead of Tasks one can read Objectives.

 ### Important
 Something is important for different reasons e.g.: